Structural/structural.github.io/_posts/0-01-01-legibility-facebook.markdown

 What's the difference (at least during the moment of early 2013) between Facebook and Twitter/Instagram?
 Why does "drama" seem to flare up on Facebook regularly, and not on other networks?
+In order to answer that, let me digress for a moment in order to define "illegibility"  (no, it's not about your
+<span class="note-link" data-note-id="rimshot">doctor's handwriting</span>).
+I didn't invent the idea, but
+it doesn't seem to have gained much traction in the circle of people who read blog posts about Facebook, so here goes.
+The degree to which something is legible is the degree to which an outside observer can extract information or meaning from it.
+A classic example is of a state trying to levy taxes on its population.
+The state can easily keep track of citizens who live in a single home for long periods of time, who have records of their employment and who keep their money in financial institutions who abide by reporting requirements.
+These citizens are legible to the state, and it's relatively easy to get them to pay taxes on time and in full.
+Other citizens are less legible: migrant workers who don't have a fixed place of residence or employment, for example.
+They're no less citizens, but when the state looks at them through the lens of rules designed for extracting tax from relatively stationary people, it's often very unclear whether they should owe anything at all, and if so, to who.

+Many more things are illegible than legible, and one of the lessons of illegibility is that trying to turn the fundamentally illegible legible often kills it.
-Illegibility, or, on Facebook, the lack thereof.  <span class="note-link" data-note-id="venkat">The glue that holds groups of humans together is our shared illegible status</span> - when we all think that we're all about as great as each other we can band together, but any attempt to create a strict hierarchy will cleave us apart.
+<span class="note-link" data-note-id="venkat">The glue that holds groups of humans together is our shared illegible status</span>
+- when we all think that we're all about as great as each other we can band together, but any attempt to create a strict hierarchy will cleave us apart.
 Stable, "drama"-free groups are mostly illegible.
 Since the members are all (as far as they can tell) on equal footing there's nothing for them to fight over.

 Facebook doesn't like illegibility, though.
-They need to sell ad space to keep the lights on, and the reason people want to buy ads on Facebook is that the ads can be targeted.  <span class="note-link" data-note-id="targeting">Targeting <em>requires</em> legibility.</span>  In order to target advertising as effectively as possible, Facebook needs you, and your
+Consider the 'relationship status' dropdown.
+Reducing the full scope of human relationships to a handful of options is patently absurd, but there it is.
+The drive towards legibility has a simple motivation for Facebook: they need to sell ad space to keep the lights on, and the reason people want to buy ads on Facebook is that the ads can be targeted.  <span class="note-link" data-note-id="targeting">Targeting <em>requires</em> legibility.</span>  In order to target advertising as effectively as possible, Facebook needs you, and your